InnocentSuta/InnocentSuta/README.md

 - 🌱 I’m currently learning Angular & AWS
 - 👯 I’m looking to collaborate on anything
 - 🤔 I’m looking for help with Angular
-- 📫 How to reach me: https://innocentsuta.github.io/Personal_website/
+- 📫 How to reach me: contacts available here->  https://innocentsuta.github.io/Personal_website/